gdams/adoptium/content/blog/adoptium-reproducible-verification-builds/index.md

 gcc build platforms, have been upgraded to use an "gcc DevKit".
 This defines an absolute definition of a gcc toolchain, the gcc and dependency source versions, the sysroot used, and how it is exactly built.
-Eclipse Adoptium publishes the DevKits that are used to build with in the [https://github.com/adoptium/devkit-binaries/releases](https://github.com/adoptium/devkit-binaries/releases), but due to the way DevKit is defined, a third-party can re-build the very same toolchain purely from source and securely verified sysroot rpms.
+Eclipse Adoptium publishes the DevKits that are used to build with in the [https://github.com/adoptium/devkit-binaries/releases](https://github.com/adoptium/devkit-binaries/releases), but due to the way DevKit is defined, a third-party can re-build the exact same toolchain purely from source and securely verified sysroot rpms.
 This independent build of the gcc toolchain allows another secure level of validation of the supply chain used to build the compiler, subsequently used to build the Eclipse Temurin binaries.